 Anime and Manga

-- Inverted in Bleach, as The Hero Ichigo swings around his massive Big Fancy Sword while The Lancer Chad fights unarmed.
-Ok, with Power Fist for hands but still unarmed.
+- Inverted in Bleach, as Ichigo swings around his massive Big Fancy Sword while one of his friends, Chad, fights unarmed.
+OK, with Power Fist for hands, but still unarmed.

 - Played straight in the original pilot chapter, where Ichigo insults Rukia for using a sword to fight instead of her hands.

-- Kenshiro himself in Fist of the North Star as well as almost all the other characters, except Mamiya and Jagi.
+- Kenshiro himself in Fist of the North Star as well as almost all the other characters, except Mamiya and Jagi, the former due to not being formally trained in one of the Fantastic Fighting Styles of the series, and the latter due to being a Dirty Coward willing to stoop to any tactics to win.

 - Subverted in Gamaran: the main character is a swordsman, and at one point he fights the Kyosen Ryuu warriors, whose martial arts revolves on bare-handed combat.